 Where are you headed?
 Hold your horses, mister.
 I gotta clean your nose.
 B’s around the study area.
 What can I grab?
 If I stretch up high enough, then something new.
 This one.
 It’s long and thin.
 Looks funny, if you ask me.
-Mom shows me how it can write.
-She draws lines and circles on a piece of paper.
+Mom shows me what it can do by drawing lines and circles on a piece of paper.
 Whatever.
 I want to shake it or just hold it.
 Mom takes it away from me, giving me a thick marker instead.
 I protest.
 I don’t want it.
 I want the skinny thing back.
 It’s mine.
 Give it back or I’ll… Mom is stubborn; I am more stubborn.
 I throw a tantrum.
 I know just the right thing to do.
 Mom has a soft spot for me.
 I bang my head against the wooden floor, screaming in pain, distress and grief.
 Mom utters a shriek of despair.
 I’m back in her arms.
 She’s holding the thing, letting me touch it.
 The music starts playing again.
 I can’t take my eyes off the screen.
-One of my favorite songs – you put one hand in, you put one hand out, you put one hand in (B. is all ears with his left hand ready; we wonder if he could he be left-handed, hubby and me) and you shake, shake, shake, shake, shake (he shakes his little hand).
+One of my favorite songs – you put one hand in, you put one hand out, you put one hand in (B. is all ears with his left hand ready; we wonder if he could he be left-handed, hubby and I) and you shake, shake, shake, shake, shake (he shakes his little hand).
 The pen’s fallen on the carpet.
 I take it.
 He notices it but couldn’t care less.
 He’s shaking, turning and clapping.
-Way to go, honey.
+Way to go, honey!
 I snap my fingers.
 He finds it amusing.

 I head for the bathroom.
 B. is following me.
 Why is it so damn hot inside?
 Ah, the heating’s on the highest setting.
 I thought he stopped doing it, little rascal.
 He must have caught me off guard last time we were hugging.